-Most popular & Best Leaders of Nepal– Nepal have produced some of the greatest leaders of the world who are famous not only in Nepal but also in worldwide for their work and performance and still they are admired by the Nepal and Nepali civil for their contribution towards country Nepal.
+Most popular & Best Leaders of Nepal– Nepal has produced some of the greatest leaders of the world who are famous not only in Nepal but also in worldwide for their work and performance and still they are admired by Nepal and Nepali civil for their contribution towards country Nepal.

-That is why we are with List of Top 10 Leaders of Nepal, Who are no More with us but their ideas and memories are still with all Nepalese.
+That is why we are with List of Top 10 Leaders of Nepal, Who are no more with us but their ideas and memories are still with all Nepalese.
 Obviously, the list will have the most famous and most admired leaders of the Himalayan kingdom of Nepal.
 Let’s check the name of 10 leaders of Nepal who are dead, no more with us live but their contribution is with us.
-For your kind information, the list of Top 10 Popular Leaders of Nepal, Who are no More is may be different from the eye of yours.
+For your kind information, the list of Top 10 Popular Leaders of Nepal, Who are no More is may be different from your eye of yours.

 Top 10 Most Popular Leader in Nepal, Who are no More